RedKeyGit/Valmanway/README.md

 # Valmanway
-Requirements: Python 3.5.2, pynput (can be easily done by doing pip install pynput)
+Requirements: Python 3.5.2, pynput

+Instructions:

+Press [ to toggle

+Press ] to stop program (in case it goes out of control)